China defies US pressure as EU parts ways with Iranian oil | Malay Mail

 Iran, Opec's third-largest oil producer, relies on sales of crude to China, Japan, South Korea, India and the EU to generate the lion's share of budget revenues and keep its economy afloat.

-The United States has asked buyers of Iranian oil to cut imports from November.
+The United States has asked buyers of Iranian oil to cut imports to zero starting in November.
 Japan, South Korea, India and most European countries have already slashed operations.

+A US State Department official said the Trump administration was aware of China's plans to continue commercial cooperation with Iran and emphasised that Washington was fully committed to enforcing the sanctions.

+“We continue to discuss our Iran policy with Chinese counterparts and the implications of our reimposition of sanctions,” the official said, responding to the Reuters report.

 French oil major Total, previously one of the biggest European buyers of Iranian oil, has said it had no choice but to halt imports and abandon Iranian projects to safeguard its operations in the United States.